 Some house sitters have become friends and we hope to sit for them again, or invite them to visit us abroad someday!

 One thing we didn’t anticipate was how quickly we’d fall in love with the pets we have spent only a week or two with.
-We have kept online photo albums for our memories and we often wonder how they are doing.
+We have kept online photo albums for our memories and we often think of them and wonder how they are doing.

 We’ve been very lucky that we’ve had such positive experiences and made such great memories.

 Sign up for a housesitting service.
 We love TrustedHouseSitters but there are others such as Nomador, Mindmyhouse, or Housesitters America you can also check out.
-I’d be very leery of using Craigslist due to lack of safety controls.
+I personally would be very leery of using Craigslist due to lack of vetting or safety controls.

 Create a profile.
+You'll describe yourself, your experiences with animals, and what you are looking for in a house sit.
 Always remember to think about house sitting from the homeowner's point of view.
 How can you make them feel comfortable leaving their home and pets in your care?

 Get testimonials.
 Good reviews will help you land more opportunities.
 One way to get them is to start by sitting locally.
 You have the advantage of offering to meet the host locally to determine if it's a good fit.
 (An in-person meeting landed us our first sit.)
 If you can’t find any locally you may be able to go to a less popular destination to start get reviews.
 With TrustedHouseSitters you can also request personal reviews from people you know even before you complete an official sit.
 I recommend you do that.

 Expect to get rejected.
 It happens a lot; again, especially with popular destinations or with those who offer to let the house sitters use of their car.
-We have been rejected for the large majority of sits in Europe for which we have applied.
+We have been rejected for the large majority of sits in Europe for which we have applied, for example.
 We’ve been disappointed at times, but understand it’s a hard decision for the homeowner to make, too.
 Keep trying.

 Budget for travel costs.
 Do you need to fly to the sit?
 Will you need to pay for a hotel before or after the sit?
 Do you need to rent a car?
 During our two weeks in Portugal we were in a rural area and had to rent a car which ran about 30 euros a day.
 That meant it wasn’t exactly free to sit there.
 We still found it worth it, but you must build these costs into your budget.

-Can you work there?
+How is the workspace?
 If you plan to work remotely you'll need to make sure you have adequate wifi (as recommended above) but you'll also need to understand whether the home will be conducive to working.
 A dog that barks a lot may not be a fit if you have to do a lot of conference calls or webinars, for example.
-Ask questions of the host to make sure it's a fit.
+You may or may not want a cat on your lap while you work.
+(I generally love it, but I have had cats that couldn't seem to settle and that made it harder.)

 Housesitting is not just a free Airbnb.
 There's a lot of responsibility that comes with caring for someone else's home and animals.
 If you're not up for that, don't try to become a house sitter.

-We've heard a few horror stories from homeowners who did not have good experiences with housesitters.
+We've heard a few horror stories from homeowners who did not have good experiences with house sitters.
 One told us her sitter purposefully let her indoor cat outdoors and the cat became ill.
-Another hired someone from a pet care website and the sitters locked their now traumatized dog outdoors all day long.
+Another hired someone from a pet care website and the sitters locked their dog outdoors all day long, and the dog is now traumatized.

-If you don't love pets and want the very best for them, do not house sit in a home with pets!
+If you don't love animals and want the very best for them, do not house sit in a home with pets!

 If you'll be working remotely while house sitting you may have an advantage.
 You can let the homeowner know you'll be sticking close to home working a good portion of the day!

-Finally, if you need to be in a specific location for specific dates, you will often need to rent an Airbnb or get a hotel room.
+Finally, if you need to be in a specific location for specific dates, you will often need to rent an Airbnb or get a hotel room for at least part of your stay.
 It's rare you'll find a sit in a specific location for the exact dates you want.
 It can happen, but often you will have to be flexible in terms of general location and/or dates.

 Here are some resources you may find helpful if you're interested in house sitting:

 Gowithless is a Youtube channel where early retirees Tim and Amy share their travel tips and adventures.
 They have a great playlist of housesitting videos.
-Even though we're fairly experienced house sitters now, I found some good tips.
+Even though we're fairly experienced house sitters now, I found some good tips in their videos.